TAILOR-UoB/new_ways_of_publishing/booksource/use-cases/tex-to-qmd.md

-The Universitat Politècnica de València counts with a physical infrastructure to record teaching sessions with a speaker in front of a green screen and accompanying slides shown in the background.
-Some of the functionalities are provided are the automatic detection of slide changes that presents the different slides in the video timeline for easy navigation, and the automatic generation of captions in various languages.
-For this use-case Peter recorded various short videos one for each subsection of the presentation.
+The Universitat Politècnica de València counts with a physical infrastructure to record teaching sessions with a speaker in front of a green screen and accompanying slides that are placed in the background after recording.
+Some of the functionalities provided are the automatic detection of slide changes that presents the different slides in the video timeline for easy navigation, and the automatic generation of captions in various languages.
+For this use case Peter recorded various short videos one for each subsection of the presentation.

 Videos can be embedded into websites with the `<iframe>` tag, which allows to embed one web page into another.
 The following `html` code is an example.